Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 Herc expected to see folks he knew.
 Many of the gods were sponsoring a team.
 He knew for a fact that Hermes, the messenger of the gods, had rounded up some exceptionally good runners.
 Mars, the god of war, was sponsoring the team from Sparta.
 Hera, wife of Zeus and queen of all the gods, had been bragging about her team from Argos.
 Daedalus, the famous inventor, had invented some new and improved training equipment for his team.
 Zeus had already called the gods together, including Daedalus although he was not a god, and had made it absolutely clear that he would tolerate no cheating.

 So that's what Dionysus was after, Herc thought to himself.
 Inside information.
-"No telling," Herc called back.
+"No telling," Herc grinned back.
 Dionysus nodded, as if Herc had given him his answer.
 With a wave, he drifted off into the crowd.

 Herc recognized some of the men from the village of the enchanted well.
 They came running, excitedly.
 "We've been watching for you!
 We didn't think you were going to make it!"